BarGanor/SQL_Connection/README.md

 # SQL_Connection

+### This repository contains the sql connection modules, data populator and a responsive GUI app connected to a DB

-main.py - Script for populating DB with random data mysql_db_connector.py - Script for mysql connection project_gui.py - Script for DB course project GUI sql_to_excel - Scipt for exporting sql data to excel
+main.py - Script for populating DB with random data.

-my_DB_Packages - a package that contants the sql_server_connection class
+my_DB_Packages - a package that contants the connection classes.

+mysql_db_connector.py - Script for mysql connection.

+project_gui.py - Script for DB course project GUI.

+sql_to_excel - Scipt for exporting sql data to excel.